DataDog/hiring-engineers/answers.md

     I found the snapshot under the "events" tab.

     Bonus Question: What is the Anomaly graph displaying?
       The Anomaly Graph is using anomaly detection.
 It is an algorithmic feature to help show when a metric is behaving abnormally. https://docs.datadoghq.com/monitors/monitor_types/anomaly/

+  Monitoring Data:

+    Warning threshold of 500 created
+    Alerting threshold of 800 created
+    And also ensure that it will notify you if there is No Data for this query over the past 10m.

+    attached screenshots of email alerts "Alert Email.png"

+    Bonus Question:
+      Please see "Weekday_Downtime_Email.png"
+      Please see "Weekend_Downtime_Email.png"

+      I could not figure out how to get these times to display in the email as Eastern Time, they appear in UTC.